-If a school offers medical and/or athletic training services, then they must consider this component in the annual evaluation of their athletic programs.
+In many middle and high schools, medical and/or athletic training services will be minimal.
+Even so, schools must consider this component in the annual evaluation of their athletic programs, if applicable.

 Factors to consider

 - Access to medical and emergency personnel and assistance - Qualifications of medical personnel available - Coverage and type of accident and medical insurance - Access to trainers - Access to and quality of weight, conditioning, and training facilities